curiousML/curiousml.github.io/README.md

 **Since 2024:** Head of R&D AI Lab at [Milliman France](https://fr.milliman.com/fr-fr/).
 Leading the AI Lab with a focus on R&D projects in Generative AI (#GenAI) and Trustworthy AI (Fairness, Interpretability, Privacy) for insurance and finance applications within the R&D division of [Alexandre Boumezoued](https://fr.milliman.com/fr-FR/consultants/Boumezoued-Alexandre).

-**2022 - 2024:** Postdoctoral Researcher in the Department of Mathematics and Statistics at [Université de Montréal](https://www.umontreal.ca/) (UdeM) and affiliated with MILA via Algora Lab with [Arthur Charpentier](https://freakonometrics.github.io/) (UQAM) and [Manuel Morales](https://www.manuelmorales.org/) (UdeM). **TL;DR:** My expertise lies in statistical learning, mathematics, primarily within the insurance domains, but it also extends to biostatistics and finance.
+**2022 - 2024:** Postdoctoral Researcher in the Department of Mathematics and Statistics at [Université de Montréal](https://www.umontreal.ca/) (UdeM) and affiliated with MILA via Algora Lab with [Arthur Charpentier](https://freakonometrics.github.io/) (UQAM) and [Manuel Morales](https://www.manuelmorales.org/) https://github.com/curiousML/curiousml.github.io/edit/master/README.md(UdeM). **TL;DR:** My expertise lies in statistical learning, mathematics, primarily within the insurance domains, but it also extends to biostatistics and finance.

 **Short description:** I am currently engaged in collaborative research within diverse domains, with notable expertise in the following areas: